arizvisa/ida-minsc/_sources/tagging.rst.txt

 Tag modules -- tagfix
 *********************

-The custom :py:mod:`tagfix` module allows for one to rebuild the tag cache if the cache somehow gets corrupted in some way (due to IDA crashing whilst trying to write a netnode) or if a database did not complete its initial creation of the tag cache.
+The :py:mod:`custom.tagfix<tagfix>` module allows for one to rebuild the tag cache if the cache somehow gets corrupted in some way (due to IDA crashing whilst trying to write a netnode) or if a database did not complete its initial creation of the tag cache.

 This module exposes a number of functions that can be used to rebuild the tag cache entirely.
-Please review the documentation for :py:mod:`tagfix` for more information on how to do this.
+Please review the documentation for :py:mod:`custom.tagfix<tagfix>` for more information on how to do this.

 .. _tagging-examples-querying: